maz222/Koji-Vine-Line-Game/README.md

 - Have fun playing with this, it's really simple once you get the hang of it and could really simplify your code!

+## Leaderboards

+This app has a built-in backend Leaderboard system.

+Simplest way to use it:

+- Whenever the game ends and the player should submit their score, just call the function *submitScore()*
+- This will take the player to the *Set Score* screen.
+- *submitScore()* automatically takes the *score* variable that I've provided for keeping track of the score.
+If you wish to change that, the function is inside the *utilities.js* file.
+- You can see Leaderboard entries in the *Database* section in the left bar of the Koji editor.
+- You can edit the Leaderboard appearance with the VCCs in the left bar.

 # Customizations